Skip to main content

 • “It can have some performance issues when loading/unloading chunks while moving around, causing the game to stutter as you walk.”

-• “FPS issues arise as more items are placed down; I'm looking forward to optimizations when the full release hits.”
+• “FPS issues occur as more objects are placed down; looking forward to optimizations when the full release hits.”

 • story